 For your application to be considered, the festival will need you to complete an application and include:

 - A letter of recommendation from your principal music instructor.
 The letter may be emailed to email@example.com or mailed to Colorado College Summer Music Festival, 14 E. Cache La Poudre, Colorado Springs, CO, 80903.

 - Non-refundable application fee of $70, payable by mailing a check or money order to Colorado College Summer Music Festival, 14 E. Cache La Poudre, Colorado Springs, CO, 80903, or by making an online credit card payment and noting your payment order number on your application.

 - Please provide a link to a high quality video, no longer than 12 minutes, that you have uploaded to YouTube as a 'public' or 'unlisted' video to allow our reviewers to view.
 Please see the instructions in the YouTube 'Getting Started" tutorial if you are unfamiliar with the process.
 One recording is preferred.
 If you do need to submit multiple files then please email all links to us at firstname.lastname@example.org.

 A resource you may find helpful is How to Create an Awesome Prescreen Recording

-Include two solo works of contrasting styles, showing your technique and musicality, preferably from different time periods.
+Include two solo works or movements of contrasting styles, showing your technique and musicality, preferably from different time periods.
 Accompaniment is preferred but not required.
 No excerpts are required.

 Wind and brass players